ShaoPengyang/ESR-CD/README.md

 We have submitted this manuscript to TKDD.
 This repo includes the codes for ESR-CD and ASSIST data.

-For MOOC-Radar data, please refer to https://github.com/THU-KEG/MOOC-Radar.
-We use the coarse version.
-We also provide data preprocessing file for MOOC Radar dataset.

 Our environment:
 ```
 Python 3.9.7